Neurotransformational Coaching

-One of the myriad of fascinating things we focused on was the relationship between something called the Default Mode Network and the Task Positive Network in our brain.
+One of the things we focused on was the relationship between something called the Default Mode Network and the Task Positive Network in our brain.
 This isn’t a “right-brain/left-brain” kind of thing; the networks encompass both hemispheres.
 But the fascinating thing to me is that they both can’t be “on” at the same time.
 When one is in use, the other is dark and vice versa.

 The Default Mode Network is where dreams are born.
 It’s our big-picture place, where we can build community and collaborate.
 It’s where our meaning resides; it’s the stomping ground for life-purpose.
 It’s relatively abstract.
 It’s a place of quiet recovery.

-The April 2015 issue of Psychology Today has a great article on this, called “Eureka!”
-In the article the author shares the latest research which is that neuroscience has discovered that the brain in idle (the brain in Default Mode Network) is actually far more active than a brain engaged in the minutia.
 Neuroscientist Marcus Raichle proved in 2001 that when the DMN is taking over, there is a complete party going on in the brain.
 He described it as “exploding with neurogenesis, crackling with interconnectivity, and burning perhaps 20 times the metabolic resources of the conscious brain”.
-Therefore, when we veg out, we’re actually building the best, wisest, most creative thought processes which generally spark our eureka moments in life.
+Therefore, when we veg out, we’re actually building the best, wisest, most creative thought processes which generally spark the flashes of insight.

-Love,
+Much Love,

 Kristy